Inheritance in Java: Single, Multiple, Multilevel & Hybrid

 }

-Java inheritance is shown in this example.
+Java inheritance is shown in the Java Online Compiler.
 The Dog class is a subclass that derives from Animal, overrides the speak() function, and adds a fetch() method.
 The Animal class serves as the parent class and has attributes and a speak() method.
-Instances of both classes are created by the main method, demonstrating polymorphism as they call their respective speak() methods and generating output specific to their individual behaviors.
+Instances of both classes are created by the main method, demonstrating polymorphism as they call their respective speak() methods and generating output specific to their behaviors.

 Output